alextianyushi/Git-Notes/README.md

 # Git-Notes

-## This a repository for me to take Git Notes.
+## This is a repository for me to take Git Notes.